leonardgoeke/AnyMOD.jl/docs/src/sets.md

 The `set_timestep.csv` file defines all modelling time-steps, for both capacity expansion (usually years) and dispatch (for example hours).
 The file is structured analogously to the file for regions.
 Just as regions, names of time-steps are not required to be unique.

-The first lines of the corresponding file in the example problem are provided below.
+The first lines of the corresponding file in the demo problem are provided below.
 ```@raw html
 <table class="tabelle2">
 <tbody>